Who doesn’t like a delicious Flaky Pie Crust, especially one that’s easy to prepare?

 - Turn dough out onto a piece of plastic wrap.
-Form the dough into a flat disc, wrap and refrigerate for at least 30 minutes (up to 2 days).
+Form the dough into a flat disc around 5 to 6 inches in diameter, wrap with plastic wrap and refrigerate for at least 30 minutes (up to 2 days).
 Can also be frozen at this point.

-- Take dough out of the refrigerator and let it sit at room temperature for several minutes – this makes it easier to roll.
+- Take dough out of the refrigerator and let it sit at room temperature for around 5 minutes – this makes it easier to roll.

 - On a lightly floured work surface, roll dough to an an even 1/8-inch thickness and into a 12-inch circle.
+(See Tip below.)
 Transfer into a 8 or 9-inch pie plate.
 Fold over edges and crimp.

 - Refrigerate crust for at least 30 minutes before baking.

-To partially pre-bake crust: Preheat oven to 350 degrees.
+To partially pre-bake crust: Preheat oven to 375 degrees.
 Prick bottom of crust with a small fork.
 Line crust with foil and fill with pie weights.
-Place on a rimmed baking sheet and bake for 15 minutes.
+Place on a rimmed baking sheet and bake for 15 minutes (20 minutes if deep dish).
 Remove weights and foil and continue cooking for another 5 minutes.
 Set aside to cool.